whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-15-Birchbox-Subscription-Box-February-2016-Review-Coupon.md

 <p><i>Note: This came with an inner foil seal.</i></p>

 <p>So I'm not a big fan on putting oil on my hair even though I do get frizzy from time to time, but I also get oily hair easily hence why I try to avoid oil based products on my hair.
-I've tried this though and it does what it's supposed to do, hydrates, de-frizzes, repairs damage, and create a healthy shine.
+I've tried this though and it does what it's supposed to do, hydrates, de-frizzes, and create a healthy shine.
 It's also more lightweight than other argan oil hair products, so maybe I can actually use this.</p>

 <br>